Roman Republican plated imitation in Dacian style

 Even imitations were counterfeited.
 Republican silver denarii and most Dacian imitations were made by striking a blank (a "flan") of nearly pure silver.
 Counterfeiters could make a profit by, instead, striking a blank with a base copper core wrapped with silver foil.
 Then the surface would look good but the silver content, on which the value relied, was far less.
-The second coin below is a plated counterfeit in Dacian style which
+The second coin below is a plated counterfeit in Dacian style found in southwestern Ukraine which

 1) has an obverse of one Republican issue (the first coin)

 2) has a reverse of a different Republican issue (the third coin)